schalkburger/schalkburger.github.io/README.md

-# Schalk Burger Projects Template
+# Schalk Burger's Projects

-This is the default projects template that I use at [schalkburger.za.net](http://www.schalkburger.za.net).
+This is the Github Pages website for projects that I've built on [schalkburger.io](https://schalkburger.io).